svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 This can of course be set for all modes.

-If mangoo I/O does not find such a file, it will fall back to the default https://logging.apache.org/log4j/2.x/manual/configuration.html[configuration options] from log4j2.
+If mangoo I/O does not find such a file, it will fall back to the default [configuration options](https://logging.apache.org/log4j/2.x/manual)configuration.html from log4j2.

 # Caching

-mangoo I/O uses https://github.com/google/guava/wiki/CachesExplained[Guava Cache] as default Cache for storing and accessing values in-memory.
+mangoo I/O uses [Guava Cache](https://github.com/google/guava/wiki) CachesExplained as default Cache for storing and accessing values in-memory.
 To use the cache in your application, simply inject the cache class.

 	@Inject